fabs200/Pareto2GBfit/README.md

 ```
 <img src="Figure_1.png" width="400">
+Note: In the plot window, you have the option to zoom in.

 5. Lets go one parameter level upwards in the GB-tree and fit the IB1 distribution
 ```